 This species is well adapted for life in arid zones, and is found mainly in desert scrub.
-It is an effective pollinator of and feeds (nectar and pollen) on cacti and agave (these plants depend greatly on bats for sexual reproduction).
+It is an effective pollinator of and feeds on cacti and agave (these plants depend greatly on bats for sexual reproduction).
 This species roost in colonies, usually caves, or abandoned mine tunnels.
 Also it is found in culverts, hollow trees, and unused buildings.
-This species migrates south into Mexico for breeding during the cooler months.
+This species migrates, breeds, and spends the winter in Mexico.
+It returns in late April and females give birth in May.
+By late June, young bats are able to fly and the maternity colonies disperse in late July.